0

 Should I choose 20-inch or 21-inch wheels?

-Choose 20-inch wheels for better grand-touring comfort, tire availability, and sidewall.
-Choose 21-inch wheels for maximum visual impact, but pay close attention to wheel weight, tire cost, and ride comfort.
+Choose 20-inch wheels for better grand-touring comfort, tyre availability, and sidewall.
+Choose 21-inch wheels for maximum visual impact, but pay close attention to wheel weight, tyre cost, and ride comfort.

 Do I need spacers for flush M6 fitment?